 - Multitasking May Not Be Enabled.
 Incoming faxes may be missed, as not all multifunction printers can perform two duties at once.

 If your day-to-day duties require a heavy volume of printing, a laser printer may be the answer.
 Laser printers work by taking the text or image that is being printed and beaming it onto the drum, which attracts toner and transfers it to the paper.
 Some deciding factors when considering the best laser printer for small business use would include how much printing would be done and whether text documents or presentation-worthy graphics are needed on a regular basis.

 Pros of Laser Printers

-A laser printer is a good investment as they are built durably for years of service.
+- Durable Construction.
+Laser printers are good investments as they are built durably for years of service.